Employment Law in Malaysia

 - the worker is controlled by his or her employer (e.g. the employee must perform tasks according to the job description),

-- all employees have rights to receive holiday pay, maternity and paternity, redundancy payments and sick pay,
+- all employees have the right to receive holiday pay, maternity and paternity, redundancy payments and sick pay,

 - every employee can enjoy different additional benefits, depending on the employer (e.g. private health insurance, company car, staff canteens, gyms, health clubs),